The Most Common Questions Slip and Fall Accident Clients Have After An Incident

 Contacting an Attorney for a Slip and Fall Accident Claim

 I applaud this decision and see it as a major victory for those injured in Florida, the lawyers who represent them, and the health care providers who treat them.
 I am proud of our Supreme Court for having come down firmly on the side of the injured and for holding the sanctity of the attorney-client privilege inviolate.

 If you have been hurt by slipping, tripping, or falling in a Florida grocery store, big-box retailer, shopping mall, gas station, motel, hotel, or at a theme park, it is very important for you to consult with an experienced personal injury law firm.
 Our Miami attorneys proudly represent individuals and their families across the state of Florida and work strictly on a contingency-fee basis.
 That means we accept no payment unless we are successful in obtaining a settlement or verdict for our clients.

-We are available to meet with you and discuss your potential claim at your home, office, hospital, or by telephone, email at [email protected], Facetime, or SKYPE.
+We are available to meet with you and discuss your Slip and Fall Accident at your home, office, hospital, or by telephone, email at [email protected], Facetime, or SKYPE.
 Call us today toll-free at 1-866-597-4529, locally at 305-441-0440, and speak with a Miami personal injury lawyer who is passionate about protecting your legal rights.